Working in partnership to Make a Difference

 Physiotherapy: Please click here to see a short film about ASFA Physiotherapy & Rehabilitation Centre, Muganza Rwanda and click here to meet Mugisha – a shining example of what hard work and determination can do to maximise your independence.

-Thank you and as our motto goes…“if you think you are too small to make a difference, try sleeping with a mosquito!”
+As our motto goes…“if you think you are too small to make a difference, try sleeping with a mosquito!” so please consider making a donation today, every penny really does Make a Difference!

 Founder, Chairman & Trustee